Managing director and creator of

 Last night, my friend sent a small quantity of Litecoin (LTC) to my latest new Exodus desktop wallet.
 It seemed strange that this wallet download had never asked for my email or a password, nothing.
 The LTC took about an hour to arrive <*theory being floated: smaller quantities (amount was = $2.42) have less priority on the blockchain OR, maybe it's not that at all>.
 It wasn't until I went to access the LTC in the wallet that the wallet app asked for my email address and to create a password.
 Then, I had to go through (and retain for records) a set of twelve words that will be used for any necessary recovery issues.

 One of the highest rated wallets long time running is the Mycelium HD wallet.
 With over a dozen coin options there, I opened one of those today, too, very easily.
 They required I do a "master seed backup" where I got a 12 word recovery set and opted to set a pin.
 This wallet has no cryptocurrency in it yet, I was made to go through the security route first.
 Go figure.
 From this wallet you can print paper wallets that hold the private keys to your assets - it's ESSENTIAL to save these long number/letter private keys or it's lost.
-And don't ever try to send one type of coin to a different type of coin's wallet directly, it will also be lost forever.
+And don't ever try to send a one type of coin to another directly, it will also be lost.

-My attempts to sell some LTC from one Coinbase (CB) wallet into another CB wallet for Bitcoin (BTC) has met with no luck so far.
-Having set up my CB account via their mobile app which has a super simple UI <user interface> that shows all of your wallets values, I tried out their website access for the first time to see if the sell/transfer might work from there.
+My attempts to sell some LTC from one Coinbase wallet into another Coinbase wallet for Bitcoin (BTC) has met with no luck so far.
+Having set up my Coinbase account via their mobile app which has a super simple UI <user interface> that shows all of your wallets values, I tried out their website access for the first time to see if the sell/transfer might work from there.
 They did the usual and texted a code for me to enter in order to VERIFY ID me.
 The dashboard opened with a lot of nice features.
 I was surprised to learn they allow the use of Paypal to SELL your cryptos <they'll take a 2.5% fee.
-When I attempted to sell the LTC for BTC (again, a transfer between two wallets within my CB account), it again asked me to VERIFY ID.
+When I attempted to sell the LTC for BTC (a transfer between two wallets within my Coinbase account), it again asked me to VERIFY ID.
 Two tries later - still no luck, I didn't get to do that transfer.
-Maybe it's user error?
-TBD.
 All day, their site actually had a bright yellow (apologetic) notification that they're still working on completing things from December so, crypto-patience IS a virtue.

 Bittrex also wasn't taking new accounts due to overload.
 Three weeks later, Gemini did respond to my new account registration with an email to log into their site to verify me.
 Went there and learned that they just need me to wire some money to the account in order to be verified (tff).
-Not expecting that I will since it appears they only offer BTC & Ethereum (ETH) wallets and, as you now can imagine, I really DON'T desire anymore wallets but, suspect I haven't seen my last!
+Not expecting that I will since it appears they only offer BTC & Ethereum (ETH) wallets and, as you now know, I really DON'T need anymore wallets!

 At the corner of CONFORM and OR BE